CNelias/SpectralEnvelope.jl/README.md

 ```
 The function scans the vincinity of the provided goal frequency and returns the mappins for the found maxima.
 It also prints the positions and intensity of the peak so that you may control that you actually identified the desired peak and not a nearby sub-peak.
 In this example, we see that at the frequency ~0.33, the codons A and G have an equivalent mapping and so they have the same function (from the point of view of the time-series).

-### Remark :
-The spectral envelope method was defined by David S. Stoffer in *DAVID S. STOFFER, DAVID E. TYLER, ANDREW J. MCDOUGALL, Spectral analysis for categorical time series: Scaling and the spectral envelope*.\
-He also provided an R implementation in his book *Time series analysis and its applications*, however, its is not very user-friendly and extracting the optimal mappings with it is really not straightforward.